-A prize of $1,000 and possible publication in the Carolina Quarterly is given annually for a short story or an essay that “conveys the rich and varied existence of Black North Carolinians.”
+A prize of $1,000 is given annually for a short story or an essay that “conveys the rich and varied existence of Black North Carolinians.”
+The winning entry will be considered for publication in the Carolina Quarterly.
+W. Ralph Eubanks will judge.
 Black writers who live in North Carolina are eligible.
-Bridgette A. Lacy will judge.
-Submit two copies of a short story or essay of up to 3,000 words with a $20 entry fee ($10 for NCWN members) by January 2, 2020.
+Submit two copies of a short story or essay of up to 3,000 words with a $20 entry fee ($10 for NCWN members) by January 2, 2021.
 Visit the website for complete guidelines.

 North Carolina Writers’ Network, Jacobs/Jones African American Literary Prize, P.O.
 Box 21591, Winston-Salem, NC 27120.
 Ed Southern, Executive Director.